 6. Discounted Cash Flow (DCF) Method

-The Discounted Cash Flow (DCF) Method is one of the most comprehensive valuation techniques, often used by startups and established businesses alike.
+The Discounted Cash Flow (DCF) Valuation Method is one of the most comprehensive valuation techniques, often used by startups and established businesses alike.
 It calculates the present value of expected future cash flows, adjusted for risk and the time value of money.
 The DCF method is particularly useful when reliable projections for future revenue and costs are available.

 Why DCF Matters